jashu171/MCP-Workflows/04.Own-MCP-Server/readme.md

-# N8N Workflow Documentation: MCP Gmail Server
+# N8N OWN MCP Gmail Server + Claude Desktop

 ## 1. GOAL
 This workflow lets an AI agent (via MCP—Model Context Protocol) manage Gmail using plain‑English instructions.
 It can **send** emails, **reply** in a thread, **delete** messages, and **fetch** recent mails.